top of page

 I also play a pretty decent blues guitar.

-I live in Northern Virginia with my wife Nancy and our gang of rescue dogs.
+I live in Santa Fe, NM, with my wife Nancy and our gang of rescue dogs.
 As someone I know has often said of his own family, "They are the center, and the center holds."

 Contact for rights/licensing, commissions, or assignments: